Part of the complete guide to understanding addiction

 If a drug user notices that a specific substance had an unusually strong effect on him as compared to his past experience, then the substance he took was probably laced with fentanyl.
 Ingesting cut/ contaminated drugs is a dangerous habit, and one should consider sourcing their drugs from elsewhere in such a case.

 If you or a loved one is struggling with an addiction, help is available and recovery is always possible.
+You do not need to keep yourself bound by the chains of addiction.
 Reach out to Avenues Recovery Center to begin your journey home today.